algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 }
 ```

-##### *power down/up*
+##### *Power down/up*

 The AT command ``AT+CPOWD=1``<sub>[p.24](https://datasheetspdf.com/pdf-down/S/I/M/SIM800H-SIMCom.pdf#page=24) & [p.146](https://wiki.elecrow.com/images/2/20/SIM800_Series_AT_Command_Manual_V1.09.pdf#page=146)</sub> is used to power down the board when not in use.
-The module can then be turned back on by sending a 1 sec high, followed by 2 seconds low and then 1 second high on a GPIO pin.
+The module can then be turned back on by sending a 1-second high, followed by 2 2-second low and then a 1-second high on a GPIO pin.

-##### *communication*
+##### *Communication*

 When a large motion is detected the GPS position is sent over HTML.
-This message should be formatted as follow to be understood by the server ``{"latitude": LATITUDE, "longitude": LONGITUDE, "batterie": BATTERY LEVEL}``. ``LATITUDE`` and ``LONGITUDE`` are float we get from the GPS library. ``BATTERY LEVEL`` is a float between 0 & 1.
-This this should also be sent if the battery gets bellow 20%.
+This message should be formatted as follows to be understood by the server ``{"latitude": LATITUDE, "longitude": LONGITUDE, "batterie": BATTERY LEVEL}``. ``LATITUDE`` and ``LONGITUDE`` are floats we get from the GPS library. ``BATTERY LEVEL`` is a float between 0 & 1.
+This should also be sent if the battery gets below 20%.

-"batterie" is not a typo, this is a french company that named their variable in french.
+"batterie" is not a typo, this is a French company that named their variable in French.

-We have no way to try the SIM800L as our hardware is non functional. as such we should mostly keep the original setup and protocol:
+We have no way to try the SIM800L as our hardware is non-functional.
+As such we should mostly keep the original setup and protocol:

 Setup

 ```cpp
 sim800l = new SIM800L((Stream*)&Serial2, SIM800_RST_PIN, 200, 512);
 pinMode(SIM800_DTR_PIN, OUTPUT);